Zuhal Demir: Political career

+Beliefs and political work

+Demir supports compulsory learning of Dutch for people of immigrant backgrounds, stating that her parents spoke limited Dutch when arriving in Belgium but learning the language helped them to become part of Flemish society.
+She argues "language is the basis for integration.”
+She has argued that the current Belgian model of social integration has deteriorated.
+She has voiced opposition to Belgian politicians of Turkish descent performing military service in Turkey, arguing that it implies split loyalties and is a potential security risk, and believes politicians in ministerial posts should not hold multiple citizenships.
+She has described herself as "100 percent Flemish with Kurdish roots.".

+In 2016, she participated in the television documentary Back to their own country with other well-known Belgian politicians and celebrities in which the group travelled with journalist Martin Heylen to conflict areas and followed the refugee route to Europe.
+Following her participation, she urged Europe to persuade Syrians not to come and for tougher action against human traffickers.
+She argued "The refugees are received in inhumane conditions, I would also leave in their place.
+Only, I am concerned about the preservation of our social security system.
+What are we going to do with all those newcomers when there are already so many unemployed people who do speak Dutch?”
+She has argued that refugees are better supported in their own region as opposed to coming to Belgium, where she states there are limited employment and integration structures.

 In 2017, she was accused by the Turkish press of supporting terrorism and of being a member of the banned Kurdistan Workers' Party (PKK).

 Demir has received death threats as a result of her opposition to Turkey's treatment of its Kurdish population.
 In 2017 a man was sentenced to 6 months in prison for making threats against her.
 On 6 December 2018, the correctional court of Hasselt sentenced a man from Beringen with a fine of 400 Euros for threatening Zuhal Demir on Facebook.
 In May 2019, campaign posters for Demir in Maasmechelen were daubed with graffiti of swastikas and the logo of the extreme-right Turkish nationalist Grey Wolves organization.
 Demir responded that she would not be "intimidated" by the stunt.
 In November 2020, Demir received death and rape threats via email after she wrote a Facebook post criticising Diyanet (Directorate of Religious Affairs) funding and training of imams in mosques in Belgium.
 Demir described the Turkish Diyanet directorate as "Erdogan's long arm" and "the antennae of the Erdogan regime."
-Similar threats were also given to Flemish Vlaams Belang politician Chris Janssens.
+Similar threats were also made against Flemish Vlaams Belang politician Chris Janssens.
 Demir was subsequently given police protection and surveillance at her home.